HAYDOCK CHICKEN HOUSES

 When it comes to fowl housing I am of the opinion that to design, build and then ultimately market functional chicken housing worth the name you need to have been a poultry keeper.
 Being a ’Good Lifer’ in the late seventies I kept chicken and made my own housing.
 Initially making mistakes, mainly because I arrogantly assumed I knew more about what a chicken needed than the chicken did.
 The HAYDOCKS are the culmination of forty years of chicken keeping and building and selling poultry housing.

-- 2) The house accessibility and functionality should aid the keeper achieve a high level of husbandry.
-Even with the best of intensions, awkward to clean housing gets steadily dirtier, until the welfare of the hens becomes an issue.
+Secondly, the house accessibility and functionality should aid the keeper achieve a high level of husbandry.
+Awkward, hard to clean housing gets steadily filthier, until in the end, the welfare of the hens becomes an issue.

 THE HAYDOCK RANGE